 Along with their excellent quality, Victorinox’s pocket knives are characterized by their proven longevity, unlimited reparability, and sparing use of material.
 The Victorinox AG guarantee covers all material and manufacturing flaws for an unlimited period (except for two years for electronics).
 Damage caused by normal wear or improper use is not covered by the guarantee.

 On both large scale and small – a continual process of improvement

-Victorinox is not yet satisfied with what it has already accomplished.
-The family company focuses on a continual process of improvement that is firmly anchored in its corporate culture.
-Thus the intention is to improve energy efficiency even more with a photovoltaic installation on the factory building in Ibach (which since April 2016 is producing power for the company’s own use), the further development of the heat recovery system, the expansion of district heating for residential housing, and the renovation of building structures.
+Victorinox is not yet satisfied with what we have already accomplished.
+Our family company focuses on a continual process of improvement that is firmly anchored in our corporate culture.
+Our intention is therefore to further improve energy efficiency and with this in mind, we installed a photovoltaic system on our factory building in Ibach in April 2016, which has been producing power for the company’s own use.
+We also have plans to further develop the heat recovery system, to expand the district heating for residential housing, and to renovate existing building structures.

 The buildings in Delémont are also being totally renovated and brought up to date in terms of energy technology.
 The 2,495 m² of solar panels produce approximately 470,000 kWh per year.
 This is equivalent to the power demand of approximately 135 households.
 CO2 emissions were reduced by approximately 400 tons by switching from heating oil to a heat pump.
 But we also help individual employees do their part: Victorinox not only reimburses the costs for using public transportation to get to work but also plans to set up a charging station for electric vehicles on the Ibach site.

 Overview of energy sources at the Ibach production site 2015